 Basic Diode rectifier

-In which both types of diodes are unable to rectify signals that are lower than cut in voltage at all.
+In which both types of diodes are unable to rectify signals that are lower than their cut-in voltage at all.

-We then add OP-AMP to the old rectifier circuit.
-To reduce the cut-in voltage of the diode.
-By using the open-loop gain feature of OP-AMP.
-So, causes it can rectify the signal under 1mV.
+We then add an OP-AMP to the diode rectifier circuit to reduce the cut-in voltage of the diode.
+By using the open-loop gain feature of an OP-AMP, it will be capable of rectifying a signal under 1mV.

-Or in other words, we can say that.
-We make the diode work more perfectly.
+Or, in another word, we can say that we manage to make a diode work even more perfectly.

-According to the principle of the diode, It only has to conduct electricity in one way.
-And there are no resistances.
-There is no voltage across it.
-Which is not possible For diodes currently in use.
+According to the basic principle of the diode, it would only conduct electricity in one direction with no resistance and no voltage across it at all.
+Which would not work for our use.

-Look at the circuit diagram.
-It is a non-inverting amplifier circuit.
-It acts as a half-wave rectifier.
+The circuit below is a non-inverting amplifier circuit that acts as an AC to DC signal half-wave rectifier.

-When the input voltage is negative, D1 receives the reverse bias immediately, causing no output voltage.
+When the input voltage is negative, D1 will not conduct current (receive the reverse bias).
+And immediately cutting off the output voltage.

 A simple Peak detector circuit